asayers/orpa/README.md

 `orpa status <branch>` exits with status 0 if "branch" is accepted and 1 if not, so you can use it in a pre-recieve hook to enforce review policy.

+A review at a high level of scrutiny (eg. "!!") satifies a requirement for a review at a lower level of scrutiny (eg. "!").

+It's expected that reviewers will be referred to by short names (eg. "asayers") in the rules.
+In this case, it's probably a good idea to add a section to your MAINTAINERS files along the lines of:

+    # alice		Alice Doe <alice@example.com>
+    # bob		Bob Smith <bob@example.com>

 Approvals are stored in git-notes and committed to "refs/notes/orpa".
 If you're so inclined, you can look at the raw approvals data with `git notes --ref=refs/notes/orpa show <blob>`.  "refs/notes/orpa" is synchronised with "origin" automatically by `orpa approve`.

-A review at a high level of scrutiny (eg. "!!") satifies a requirement for a review at a lower level of scrutiny (eg. "!").